 You may be making mistakes that are costing you money when it comes to car insurance.
 You could be paying too much, or you might not be getting the coverage you need.

+Here are some tips to help you make sure that you are getting the best car insurance deal possible.
 Auto insurance can be really confusing.
 Car owners may not take auto insurance seriously unless and until they actually need it.
-Before buying auto insurance, you need to be aware of common mistakes that may end up costing you money in the long run.
+Before buying auto insurance at the cheapest rate, you need to be aware of common mistakes that may end up costing you money in the long run.
 Let's have a look at what these are.